salzmanlab-admin/DEEPEST-Fusion/README.md

 # Input file

-All input parameters required for running DEEPEST-Fus JSON script should be provided via an input JSON file `DEEPEST-Fusion_input.json`.
+The paths to input files required for running DEEPEST should be provided via a single input JSON file `DEEPEST-Fusion_input.json`.
 The following parameters should be set in the input JSON file:

 - Bowtie2 index files for the reference genome
 - Bowtie2 index files for the regular junctions